 At Cire Community School we do things differently.

-Year levels are modelled on a primary school structure where students have the one classroom and one teacher for the majority of their core study.
+Year levels are modelled on a primary school structure where students have one classroom and one teacher for the majority of their core study.
 This enables the development of strong and positive relationships between the student and their teacher and within their peer group, facilitating a safe and supportive learning environment.

 We focus on hands-on learning experiences, building partnerships with the local community and providing opportunities for interaction with the natural surroundings.
 Community partnerships enable students to access unique, authentic and interesting learning that also help develop social, interpersonal, work-related skills and a sense of connection to community.